TIBCOSoftware/snappydata/docs/programming_guide.md

 To access the complex data from JDBC you can see [JDBCWithComplexTypes](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/JDBCWithComplexTypes.scala) for examples.

-Note : Clauses like PRIMARY KEY, NOT NULL etc. are not supported for column definition.
+<note>Note : Clauses like PRIMARY KEY, NOT NULL etc. are not supported for column definition.</note>

 #### Spark API for Managing Tables

-Get a reference to [SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession)
+**Get a reference to [SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession):**

     val snappy: SnappySession = new SnappySession(spark.sparkContext)